-Lecture: Minimum 8 hours per semester Laboratory: Minimum 8 hours per semester
+Lecture: Minimum 8 hours per semester and or

 Examination of the problem of math anxiety.
 This is a course for students at any level of mathematics who have avoided the subject or have developed a fear of mathematics.
 A variety of appropriate mathematical and psychological topics will be discussed through individual, small group, and large group activities.
 This class is not a review course in mathematics.
 It is designed to help students in a non-intimidating environment, to recognize, understand, and deal with the fear of mathematics.